PLP-N8n/PureLivingPro-Leap/ARCHITECTURE.md

 - **Brand Identity**: Targets Gen Z & Millennials with a focus on clean living, mindfulness, and natural health.
 - **Tone**: Clear, modern, warm, and credible.
 Avoids "fluff" and dark patterns.
 - **UI/UX**: Aims to drive affiliate clicks, grow email signups, and maximize reader engagement on long-form content.
+- **System**: A cohesive design system based on brand tokens for color, typography, spacing, and motion ensures consistency and rapid development.

 ### Project Structure